Feature image that reads "How to Run a Successful Nonprofit Awareness Campaign"

 Where do you promote nonprofit awareness campaigns?

-Just like any other nonprofit marketing campaign, you should choose a set of communication channels that align with your audience’s preferences to see the most traction.
+Just like any other nonprofit marketing campaign, you should choose communication channels that align with your audience’s preferences.
 Social awareness campaigns see a lot of success online, but plenty of campaigns combine both digital and in-person elements.

 Common places to promote nonprofit awareness campaigns include: